wp-plugins/recent-facebook-posts/readme.txt

 == Frequently Asked Questions ==

 = What does this plugin do? =
 This plugin adds a widget to your WordPress installation which you can use to list your X most recent Facebook posts.
 This can be either posts from your personal profile or from one of your fanpages.
+An example of the widget can be found [here](http://wpdemo.dannyvankooten.com/).

 = Why not simply use FB's likebox? =
 This plugin gives you the freedom to style your most recent facebook posts using plain old CSS, thus giving you much more freedom.
 Also, this plugin outputs valid HTML.
 Iframes are a thing of the past.
 Your Facebook posts are cached on your server so it is somewhat faster too.